Monitoring Ubiquiti UniFi WiFi with PRTG: Total Insight into UniFi Environments

 Once the sensors are up and running, and are receiving data from the script, you can use thresholds and notifications, just like with any other PRTG sensor.

-And if you have other devices that aren’t covered by the pre-built PRTG sensors, be sure to check out our Script World site for lots more scripts!
+And if you have other devices that aren’t covered by the pre-built PRTG sensors, be sure to check out our Sensor Hub site for lots more scripts!